Use models in Model Garden

 gcloud

-• LOCATION_ID with the region where you deployed the model and endpoint
+• LOCATION_ID: The region where you deployed the model and endpoint.

-1. Find the model ID to delete by running the gcloud ai models list command.
+1. To find the ID of the model to delete, run the gcloud ai models list command.

 gcloud ai models list \